Introduction to clarithmetic II: The soundness of

 Next, suppose $X$ is obtained from premises $X_1,\ldots,X_n$ by LC.
 By the induction hypothesis, for each $i\in\{1,\ldots,n\}$, we already have a solution (HPM) ${\cal N}_i$ of $X_i$ together with an explicit elementary recursive bound $\xi_i$ for the time complexity of ${\cal N}_i$.
 We can think of each such HPM ${\cal N}_i$ as an $n$-ary GHPM that ignores its inputs.
 Then, in view of clause 2 of Theorem 10.1 of \cite{cla4}, we can (efficiently) construct a solution ${\cal M}(\code{{\cal N}_1},\ldots,\code{{\cal N}_n})$ of $X$, together with an explicit elementary recursive bound $\tau(\xi_1,\ldots,\xi_n)$ for its time complexity.

-Finally, suppose $X$ is (the $\ada$-closure of) $F(x)$, where $F(x)$ is an exponentially bounded formula, and $X$ is obtained by $\arsix$-Induction on $x$.
+Finally, assume $X$ is (the $\ada$-closure of) $F(x)$, where $F(x)$ is an exponentially bounded formula, and $X$ is obtained by $\arsix$-Induction on $x$.
 So, the premises are (the $\ada$-closures of) $F(0)$ and $F(x)\mli F(x\successor)$.
-By the induction hypothesis, there are HPMs ${\cal N}$ and ${\cal K}$ --- with explicit elementary recursive bounds $\xi,\zeta$ for their time complexities, respectively --- that solve these two premises, respectively.
+By the induction hypothesis, there are HPMs ${\cal N}$ and ${\cal K}$ --- with certain explicit elementary recursive bounds $\xi,\zeta$ for their time complexities, respectively --- that solve these two premises, respectively.
 Fix them.
 We want to construct a solution $\cal M$ of $F(x)$.

-As we did in Section 13 of \cite{cla4} or in Section \ref{sectsound} of the present paper, we replace ${\cal N}$ and ${\cal K}$ by their ``{reasonable counterparts}'' ${\cal N}'$ and ${\cal K}'$ and the corresponding explicit elementary recursive bounds $\xi',\zeta'$ for their time complexities.
+As we did in Section 13 of \cite{cla4} or in Section \ref{sectsound} of the present paper, we replace ${\cal N}$ and ${\cal K}$ by their ``{reasonable counterparts}'' ${\cal N}'$ and ${\cal K}'$ and corresponding explicit elementary recursive bounds $\xi',\zeta'$ for their time complexities.
 Of course, the meaning of ``reasonable'' is correspondingly redefined now.
-Namely, it means that the size of the constant chosen by a player for a variable bound by a bounded choice quantifier does not violate the conditions imposed on it by the exponential (rather than polynomial as before) sizebound for that variable.
-As before, we also assume that the environment of $\cal M$ plays legally and ``reasonably''.
-Then, from our description of $\cal M$, it will be immediately clear that so do $\cal M$ and the imaginary adversaries of ${\cal N}'$ and ${\cal K}'$.
-Thus, all machines that we consider, as well as their adversaries, play legally and ``reasonably''.
+Namely, now a move's being unreasonable means that the size of the constant chosen by a player for a variable bound by a bounded choice quantifier violates the conditions imposed on it by the exponential (rather than polynomial as before) sizebound for that variable.
+For simplicity, as in Section \ref{sectsound}, we replace $\xi',\zeta'$ by the common elementary recursive bound $\phi=\xi'+\zeta'$ for the time complexities of both ${\cal N}'$ and ${\cal K}'$.